 Maintaining the World: Greek Gods – Part I

-I would like to demonstrate a little of the complexity, intuitive logic and beauty of the Greek system.
-It is not static; it changes as circumstances change, and, to my mind, its greatest strength is that there is no orthodoxy; you don’t have to be a believer.
-The system remains “good to think with” even if you understand it all as metaphor, as many of the ancient poets seem to have.
-So let’s start with the goddess Athena, who is very often characterized as a goddess of war.
-Here, immediately, we encounter what will turn out to be a useful complexity because Zeus’ son Ares is also described as a god of war.
+So let’s start with the goddess Athene, the patron divinity of the city of Athens, and who is very often characterised as a goddess of war.
+Here, immediately, we encounter a complexity because Zeus’ son Ares is also described as a god of war.
 So, have the Greeks doubled up, are there two gods of war?
-Well yes and no!
+Well yes!
 The answer is that the Greeks make a crucial distinction between two very different kinds of war.
-Ares is the god of manic violence, brutality and aggression; in other words, war for its own sake.
+Ares is the god of manic violence, brutality and aggression; in other words, destructive war for its own sake.
 Athene’s concern is defensive war, the kind of war that is necessary to protect the community when it is under attack from the savagery of those spurred on by Ares.
-The Greeks hated Ares, and in Homer’s Iliad there is a wonderful moment when Athene flattens him.
-But the Greeks also recognize, as we surely must, that Ares’ barbarism is a reality.
+Her aegis, the snaky garment she wears with the fearsome gorgon head on her chest, is an expression of her capacity to terrify an enemy!
+The Greeks hated Ares, and in Homer’s Iliad there is a wonderful moment when Athene simply flattens him.
+But they also recognise, as we surely must, that Ares’ barbarism is a reality.

-In fact, Athene is not a war goddess, she is a city goddess.
-Her involvement in war is part of a larger, far more sophisticated conception.
-Her primary domain is what the Greeks called the polis, by which they mean the urban life of a community.
-In this role, Athene is the patron of civilization and culture, of the crafts, the skills, the arts and especially the kind of intelligence that is essential to these pursuits.
+In fact, Athene is not specifically a war goddess.
+Her involvement in war is part of a larger, far more sophisticated concern with urban life.
+Her primary domain is what the Greeks called the polis, by which they mean all the activities of the human community.
+In this role, Athene is the patron of civilisation and culture, of the crafts, the skills, the arts and especially the kind of intelligence that is essential to these pursuits.
 Athene’s kind of intelligence is not abstract and speculative, but the creative, active, street smarts that lead to innovation and invention.
-She is equally responsible for the science of navigation by the stars and for inventing the harness and bit.
-She often coordinates with Hephaistos the craftsman god, the blacksmith god of metallurgy, master of the practical skills necessary to bring Athene’s inventions into being.
+She is equally responsible for the science of navigation by the stars and for inventing the harness and bit, an important technology for utilising the superior strength of animals.

-In Greek iconography, we often see Athene in company with Hermes, wearing his winged sandals and broad brimmed hat.
-Hermes is often described as the god of travellers but again, this does not adequately describe his far larger and more significant sphere.
-Hermes is a boundary crosser, a messenger, mediator, diplomat; in other words, a god of transactions.
-Hermes presides over communications of all kinds, financial exchanges, entrances and exits, the crossing between sleeping and waking and from life to death.
-We often see Hermes’ image on tombstones in the role of psychopomp, the conductor of souls, leading the dead on their journey to the Underworld.
+In Greek iconography, we often see Athene in company with Hermes wearing his winged sandals and broad-brimmed hat.
+Hermes always carries the kerykion; (Latin: caduceus) his messenger’s staff.
+Hermes is often described as the god of travellers, but this does not adequately convey the significance of his far larger sphere.
+Hermes is a boundary crosser, a god of entrances and exits, of dreams, of the transition between sleeping and waking and from life to death.
+We often see Hermes in the role of psychopomp, the conductor of souls leading the dead on their journey to the Underworld.
+As a boundary crosser, Hermes presides over every kind of transaction, transition and communication; he oversees mediation, diplomacy, the making of contracts, buying and selling.
+He is an inventor, he is also a thief.

 - View Tours Heather is currently leading